chrisknox97/mechacar_statistical_analysis/README.md

 ### Data Required

-#### To complete such our statistical analysis, we would need the following:
+#### To complete our statistical analysis, we would need the following:

     Overall NHTSA Safety Ratings (Ranked on a 5-Star Scale) United States Department of Energy Fuel Economy Ratings (MPG)